Changing driving instructors in the Nuneaton area?

 Is it difficult to become accustomed to driving a different car?

-All cars are different and you will find that the change in body shape will affect your perception of both the size of the car and its posoition in relation to its surroundings.
+All cars are different and you will find that the change in body shape will affect your perception of both the size of the car and its position in relation to its surroundings.
 The controls will take a little getting used to but with a little practice you will adapt quite quickly.
-When a driving instructor changes their car, and we all do, then every pupil has to go through this process of adaptation.
+When a driving instructor changes Instruction vehicle, and we all do, then every pupil has to go through this process of adaptation.